kubernetes/enhancements/keps/sig-storage/5943-topology-for-volume-snapshot/README.md

 ### Feature Gate

-A new feature gate,`VolumeSnapshotTopology`, will be introduced to control the functionality implemented by this KEP.
-When the feature gate is disabled the `NodeAffinity` field in the `VolumeSnapshotContent.spec` will not be filled.
+A new feature gate, `VolumeSnapshotTopology`, will be introduced to control the functionality implemented by this KEP.
+Since VolumeSnapshotContent is a CRD, the field cannot be dropped at the API level the way core types handle feature-gated fields.
+For alpha, the feature gate controls controller behavior only:

+- When disabled, the csi-snapshotter sidecar does not patch `NodeAffinity` onto VolumeSnapshotContent objects.
+- The scheduler plugin does not enforce topology constraints.
+- The external-provisioner does not read the `NodeAffinity` field for topology intersection.

+The field exists in the CRD schema but remains empty.
+If someone manually patches it while the gate is disabled, no component acts on it since all consumers also check the gate.

+For Beta, we will investigate using ValidatingAdmissionPolicy/MutatingAdmissionPolicy to reject writes to the field when the gate is disabled, providing API-level enforcement.

 ### CSI Spec Changes